Is Kratom a Performance Enhancer or a Lethal Opioid?

 Obituaries made brief mention of Dana’s sterling reputation around Tupper, as some locals call the town.
 In high school, he played on the Lumberjacks football team and worked as a stock boy at the supermarket, then as a pharmacy assistant, before setting his sights on law enforcement.
 (Under a photo in his high school yearbook, his nickname reads Dana, PD.)
 Residents I spoke with remembered Dana as a rising star who specialized in anti-narcotics work and some expected him to be the next chief of police.
 He and his closest friends hunted rabbits, fished for northern pike, and occasionally practiced shooting at the Tupper Lake Rod and Gun Club.
 The club’s president, Dave McMahon, said that Dana took his job seriously and took an equally serious approach to fitness, which made his sudden death all the more unfathomable.
 “It was hard to understand what happened, why it happened, and so on,” McMahon said.
 “It was just a real unfortunate accident.”
 Some wondered if maybe he’d gone overboard on energy drinks or supplements.

 Tupper Lake, a former logging town in the Adirondacks, hugs the eastern shore of a bright blue lake, nestled among a triad of 2,000-foot peaks.
 The town sits at the crossroads of Route 3 and Route 30.
 Neighbors keep tabs on where you park your car, and they joke about rolling up the sidewalks after 10 P.M.
 According to locals, it’s also a place where traffickers of drugs and humans pass through en route from Montreal to New York City.
-Arriving by way of Lake Placid, about 30 miles to the west, you’ll know you’ve reached the town when you see Sunmount, a state-run institution for the developmentally disabled and one of the town’s primary employers.
+Arriving by way of Lake Placid, about 30 miles to the east, you’ll know you’ve reached the town when you see Sunmount, a state-run institution for the developmentally disabled and one of the town’s primary employers.
 Farther on, there’s Shaheen’s supermarket, a grocery store where you’re bound to hear grumblings about Sunmount.
 Along the road, you’ll see front yards decorated with American flags painted on wood pallets.
 I spotted several Blue Lives Matter flags fluttering in the mountain air.

 Downtown there’s a one-story funeral home, run by Shawn Stuart, who also serves as one of the county’s elected coroners.
 About a month after Dana died, Stuart ruled his death an accident caused by pulmonary hemorrhage—the presence of blood in the lungs.
 An independent toxicology lab found extremely high levels of an alkaloid called mitragynine in his postmortem blood sample: 3,500 nanograms per milliliter.
 Stuart had never heard of mitragynine, but he soon learned that it was one of the two main active ingredients found in kratom, a tree that grows in southeast Asia.